cybozu-go/meows/docs/user-manual.md

 the permission is very strong.
 You should decide the scope wide enough depending on how you use this controller.

-Finally, you should get the installation ID from the URL of which page you are redicted to.
+Finally, you should get the installation ID from the URL of the page to which you are redirected.
 The URL should look like `https://github.com/organizations/cybozu-go/settings/installations/12345` and `12345` is your installation ID.

 How to deploy meows